raphael-proust/OGL-SRD5/pages/04.races/default.md

 **_Alignment._** Dragonborn tend to extremes, making a conscious choice for one side or the other in the cosmic war between good and evil.
 Most dragonborn are good, but those who side with evil can be terrible villains.

-**_Size._** Dragonborn are taller and heavier than humans, standing well over 180cm tall and averaging almost 250 pounds.
+**_Size._** Dragonborn are taller and heavier than humans, standing well over 180cm tall and averaging almost 125kg.
 Your size is Medium.

 **_Speed._** Your base walking speed is 9m.